This information explains ocular melanoma, including what it is, risk factors, and treatment.Back to top

 Risk Factors for Ocular Melanoma

-The exact cause of ocular melanoma isn’t known.
-Studies have shown that, unlike skin melanoma, ocular melanoma isn’t caused by common environmental factors such as sunlight, exposure to toxins, or lifestyle.
+We don’t know the exact cause of ocular melanoma.
+Research studies show that unlike skin melanoma, ocular melanoma isn’t caused by common environmental factors such as sunlight, exposure to toxins, or lifestyle.

 Risk factors for ocular melanoma include: